bmillare/dj.compose/README.md

 * The bindings become unwieldy.
 If you want to seperate and test sub-components, users must copy paste the definitions into a new `let` or `letfn` form.
 * Bindings are not composable.
 Users cannot arbitrarily add, remove, and combine different sets of expressions or functions.
-* For `let` binding order must be compatible with the dependency graph, making the code less declarative.
+* For `let`, binding order must be compatible with the dependency graph, making the code less declarative.
-* For `letfn` for efficiency, we would prefer to not use references for non-cyclic and instead refer to these functions directly.
+* For `letfn`, we would prefer to not use references for non-cyclic and instead refer to these functions directly for efficiency.

 This goal of this library is to provide methods for *declaratively* composing both mutual recursive functions and `let` bindings.